Button car plan: Badge engineering

 The most obvious effect of the plan for the Australian car buyer was the appearance of badge-engineered vehicles, where the same basic vehicle was sold by several companies under different names.
 Other approaches included the Ford Courier and Mazda B-Series utilities utilising Mitsubishi's 2.6-litre Astron four-cylinder engine, and a proposal to replace Mitsubishi's locally built Colt with a rebadged Toyota Corolla.
 This proposal, however, never eventuated.

 Holden initially teamed up with Nissan in 1984, where the Nissan Pulsar was sold as the Holden Astra.
 Later Pulsar and Astra models in Australia used Holden-sourced powertrains.
-This arrangement dissolved in 1989, and General Motors–Holden and Toyota formed United Australian Automobile Industries (UAAI).
+This arrangement dissolved in 1989, and Holden and Toyota formed United Australian Automobile Industries.
 The vehicles produced as a result of this joint venture, the Holden Apollo (Toyota Camry), Holden Nova (Toyota Corolla) and Toyota Lexcen (Holden Commodore) lasted until 1996 for the Holden-badged derivatives models, and 1997 for Lexcen.

 From 1988 to 1994, Ford Australia rebadged the Y60 Patrol as the Ford Maverick.
 The car was mechanically similar, although the Nissan version had rear disc brakes depending on vehicle grade, while the Ford mostly had drum brakes and featured different paint colours and trim levels.